knohow-legacy/palanote-backend/README.md

-# Post-it Server
+# PalaNote Server
-This is the backend server component for Post-It, a submission for the [2022 Hackathon by The Sea](https://www.vcoe.org/Career-Education/Student-Events/Hackathon-By-The-Sea/Hackathon-By-The-Sea-Coed)
+This is the backend server component for PalaNote, a submission for the [2022 Hackathon by The Sea](https://www.vcoe.org/Career-Education/Student-Events/Hackathon-By-The-Sea/Hackathon-By-The-Sea-Coed) and the [2022 Congressional App Challenge](https://www.congressionalappchallenge.us/)

 ## Authors
-Knohow - The PostIt Team
+Knohow - The PalaNote Team

 ## License
 [GNU LGPL-3.0](https://tldrlegal.com/license/gnu-lesser-general-public-license-v3-(lgpl-3))